umareefarooq/Andriod-Studio-Small-Apps/README.md

  ## Getting Input

    This app performs a simple task of getting a user input in an edittext, which is then displayed in a textview after user clicks the button.

 ## Login App

 This App simple contains the Login page without any functionality.

+## Radio group & Radio Button App

+   This app is about radio group and raadio buttons.
+   The concept is described by taking the radion group, i.e. gender, which had two radio buttons, i.e. male and female. wHen the user clicks the "check" button; the app pop ups a toast message showing which gender is selected.
+   If the user clicks the "check" button without checking any radio button, then the app will show a toast message saying, "select a gender" rather than just crashing.